Germany–Spain relations: Postwar

 After the Second World War, the occupied and divided Germany initially fell out as a player on the international stage.
-After the victory of the Western democracies, the Spanish dictatorship was naturally isolated, which should, however, be defused by the looming Cold War for Franco.
+After the victory of the western democracies, the Spanish dictatorship was naturally isolated, which would, however, be defused by the looming Cold War for Franco.

 In 1955, Spain was admitted to the United Nations.
 In 1973, the German Democratic Republic followed as the 133rd and the Federal Republic of Germany as the 134th member.
-From the beginning of the 1960s, Franco sought an [association] agreement with the EC.
+From the beginning of the 1960s, Franco sought an association agreement with the European Community.
 He submitted an application on February 9, 1962.
-It was only in 1966 that negotiations began, which were delayed until the conclusion of a first agreement in 1970, mainly due to political reservations of the then six states (including the FRG).
+It was only in 1966 that negotiations began, which were delayed until the conclusion of a first agreement in 1970, mainly because of political reservations of the six states (including the FRG).

 After the end of the Spanish dictatorship

 The Spanish isolation could only be completely broken after Franco's death in 1975 and the subsequent democratization under King Juan Carlos I.

 Spain joined the NATO in 1982; The Federal Republic of Germany belonged to the Atlantic Pact since 1955.
 In 1986 Spain became a member of the European Community and in 1988 the Western European Union.
 Spain also decided to use the Euro as the currency together with Germany and other European partners (1999 as book money, cash introduction 2002), so that no currency exchange between the two countries is necessary.